riezebosch/Unmockable/README.md

 For dependencies you have under control, introduce interfaces and regular mocking frameworks like [NSubstitute](https://nsubstitute.github.io/) and [Moq](https://github.com/moq/moq).
 Kindly send an email to the vendor of the SDK you're using if they could pretty please introduce some interfaces.
-It is a no brainer to extract an interface and it helps you to do [SOLID](https://en.wikipedia.org/wiki/SOLID).
+It is a no brainer to extract an interface and it helps you to be [SOLID](https://en.wikipedia.org/wiki/SOLID).

 ## Feature slim